harshalawasthi/ConnectorDocs/articles/active-directory-saas-sharefile-provisioning-tutorial.md

 This starts the initial synchronization of any users and/or groups assigned to Citrix ShareFile in the Users and Groups section.
 The initial takes longer to perform than subsequent syncs, which occur approximately every 20 minutes as long as the service is running.
 You can use the **Synchronization Details** section to monitor progress and follow links to provisioning activity reports, which describe all actions performed by the provisioning service on your Citrix ShareFile app.

-## [Optional] Configuring group object provisioning to Citrix ShareFile
+## Optional: Configuring group object provisioning to Citrix ShareFile

 Optionally, you can enable the provisioning of group objects from Azure AD to Citrix ShareFile.
 This is different from "assigning groups of users", in that the actual group object in addition to its members will be replicated from Azure AD to Citrix ShareFile.
 For example, if you have a group named "My Group" in Azure AD, an identitical group named "My Group" will be created inside Citrix ShareFile.